BU-KABlab/PANDA-BEAR/QUICK_START.md

 # Quick Start Guide

-This guide will get you up and running with PANDA-SDL in the fastest way possible.
+This guide will get you up and running with PANDA-BEAR in the fastest way possible.

 ## Installation (5 minutes)